-Earlier this week I failed to adequately protect my face while sparring, and yep, I have bruises.
+Earlier this week (Week of September 20th, 2015) I failed to adequately protect my face while sparring, and yep, I have bruises.
 It’s been 20 years since I’ve had a job in an office, not in a swimming pool.
 I didn’t think about what would happen the next morning.
 It’s a good thing my new co-workers know I’m “into” Karate.
 Still, one lady was a little taken aback by a teeny tiny little bruise on my lip.
 I began to think seriously about makeup.

 Then I realized something.
 I landed this job without makeup.
 My previous job, the very first time I met the potential employer I was in a swimsuit and absolutely covered with livid bruises (talk about awkward).
 Why would one little bruise on my lip make me think about something that has not been a part of my identity ever since the day I forgot my makeup and my boyfriend (now my husband) said I look just fine without it?